Knowledge Base

 Follow these steps and you'll have a working course in about five minutes.

 1. Open My Courses.
 From the dashboard, click + New course.
-(Optional: create a folder first to keep related courses together.)
+(Optional: create a folder first to keep related courses together, or start from the Templates gallery.)

 2. Set up the cover.
 You'll land on the Course Intro page.
 Give your course a title, upload a banner image, and pick a theme color.
 Don't overthink it — you can change everything later.